ASteinheiser/react-rpg.com/README.md

   - [ ] bring game music and game settings under this folder
 - [ ] fix map padding tapering on large view
 - [ ] look into making map padding walls have explored values
+- [ ] swipe and hold for continuous movement in that direction